ReactiveX/RxJava/README.md

 #### Dependent

-The most typical scenario is to given a value, invoke another service, await and continue with its result:
+The most typical scenario is given a value, invoke another service, await and continue with its result:

 ```java
 service.apiCall()